inajan/Module-10-HTS/02-QA_fastq_data.md

 !
 How many sequences/reads are in your file?
 Is this what you expected?
 !
 How long are they?
 !
 Briefly describe the distribution of quality scores.
 Is the quality equally good along the entire sequence?
 Are there any differences in quality between pair 1 and pair 2 reads?
 !
-Are there any sequen adapters present?
+Are there any sequencing adapters present?
 !
 What are sequencing adapters and how did they get into your data?
 ```